rmsj/fake/README.md

-# Faker
+# Fake

-Faker is a Go package that generates fake data for you to help with development.
+Fake is a Go package that generates fake data for you to help with development.
 It tris to give a simple API to access anywhere.

 Coming from a PHP background, I like the way [PHP Faker](https://github.com/fzaninotto/Faker) works and how